Alex-Angelico/Reading-Notes/class-7-readings.md

 There is only one string operator. `+` is used for concactenation.

-## Chapter 3 part 1 of JavaScript/jQuery
+## Chapter 3 Part 1 of JavaScript/jQuery

 Functions are one of the most important building blocks of effective scripts in JS.
 By combining a series of statements into a cohesive coding block, they allow a script file to perform useful dynamic actions on a web page such as requesting user input and manipulating data.
 The code block can then be called as many times as possible throughout the script just by invoking the function's name.